 In vitro fertilization (IVF) is the most effective fertility treatment available for PCOS patients.
 IVF treatment offers the highest success rates and quickest time to pregnancy of any Assisted Reproductive Technology (ART).
-Research has shown that clinical pregnancy and live birth rates are similar for PCOS patients and women who ovulate normally without PCOS .”/].
-Fertility specialists recommend IVF treatment to patients who have tubal blockages during their initial assessment.
+Research has shown that clinical pregnancy and live birth rates are similar for PCOS patients and women who ovulate normally without PCOS .
+Fertility specialists recommend IVF treatment to patients who have tubal blockages or severe male factors during their initial assessment, are of advanced age, or have failed other lesser treatments.
 IVF can also be used for patients who have undergone tubal ligation surgery.

 IVF involves a multi-week/month process in which eggs are removed from a female’s ovaries, fertilized with sperm in a petri dish, grown inside a lab for several days (usually 3-5), then transferred into the female’s uterus to develop for the remainder of gestation.
 IVF is used in conjunction with a multitude of medication protocols for PCOS patients to induce ovulation and produce more and higher quality eggs, embryos, and a receptive uterine lining.